 Place shredded cabbage into a large bowl, add salt and toss thoroughly for about 30 seconds or until the cabbage has a sheen of moisture on it.
 The salt has successfully drawn some water from the cabbage.

-Work it for another few minutes.
+Work/knead the cabbage for a few more minutes.
 When there is a visible puddle of water in the bottom of the bowl and the cabbage pieces stay in a loose clump when squeezed, you are read to start packing your jar.

-Take a handful of cabbage in your dominant hand and a clean, quart-size jar in the other.
-Press the cabbage into the bottom of the jar, and pack it along the bottom, with the top of your fist or your fingers.
+Take a handful of cabbage and using a clean, quart-size jar, press the cabbage into the bottom of the jar, and pack it along the bottom, with the top of your fist or your fingers.
 Continue packing in this fashion, pressing along the sides and bottom, until it comes to about 1 inch below the jar rim.
+Press down firmly to release juices and eliminate air pockets.
+A Pickle Packer is a handy tool to help pack jars.

-If there’s still cabbage that hasn’t been packed in to the jar yet, press down on the top of the cabbage in the jar and tilt it to pour cabbage liquid back into the bowl.
-This will give you more space in which to pack the remaining cabbage.
 Place the reserved cabbage leaf on top of the kraut and, with clean hands, press the sides of the leaf around the sides of the shredded cabbage, creating a surface barrier.
 Place the jar lid loosely on, but don’t tighten completely.
-If you’re nervous about not using any special fermenting tools, give these Pickle Pipes a try.
+If you’re nervous about not using any special fermenting tools, give these Pickle Pipes, or Pickle Pebbles a try.

 Allow to ferment at room temperature for 2 to 6 weeks, depending on the warmth of your home and your taste preferences.
+Keep the cabbage submerged in the brine at all times to keep oxygen out and prevent mold growth.
 Check weekly to make sure that the brine level is still above the top of the cabbage.
 If it isn’t, press down on the top cabbage leaf to get the brine to rise back above.
 If brine is severely depleted, you may want to add more brine, at a concentration of about 5% by weight, but there shouldn’t be a need to do this.

-Once the taste is sour enough for your preference, remove the weight, secure the jar lid and place jar in the fridge.
+Once the taste is sour enough for your preference, remove the leaf or weight, secure the jar lid and place jar in the fridge.

 This yields one quart of sauerkraut but can easily be scaled for larger quantities.

 We let our kraut ferment for about 6 weeks.
-We used our homemade kraut for this pork and sauerkraut recipe.
-We adapted the recipe a bit by replacing the apple and brown sugar with some apple butter.
+We used our homemade kraut in a pork and sauerkraut crockpot recipe.
+Instead of using apple and brown sugar in our pork and kraut recipe we used apple butter.

 If you need any fermenting supplies we’ve got you covered.
-We carry all the supplies, pictured below, plus some fun extras.
 Check out our fermenting tools here.